cjrh/lifter/README.md

 ## Other alternatives

+### Huber

+If all you want is to download binaries from Github, then *Huber* is a probably a better choice than *lifter*.

+[Huber](https://github.com/innobead/huber) is a similar project that also uses the Github API to download binaries.
+It has a lot more features than *lifter*, and is more mature.

+Instead of a more general tool that is build around a "scraping" mindset, *Huber* focuses specifically on Github releases via the Github API. *Huber* makes it quite easy to list out various projects, and for each project to list the available versions, based on what is available on the Github Releases page for that project.

+*Huber* has a "managed" list of projects that it can download.
+I have been thinking about adding a similar feature to *lifter*, but I haven't done it yet.
+For now you have to manage your `lifter.config` yourself.

+Given that *Huber* exists, I'm going to focus lifter on being a more general tool that can download from any site, not just Github.

+### webinstall

-A pre-existing project doing something very similar is [webinstall](https://github.com/webinstall/webi-installers).
+A pre-existing project doing something similar is [webinstall](https://github.com/webinstall/webi-installers).
 By comparison, *lifter*:
 - has fewer features
 - has fewer options
 - has fewer developers

-*lifter* needs only itself (binary) and the `lifter.config` file to work.
+*webinstall* is however more complex than *lifter*. *lifter* needs only itself (binary) and the `lifter.config` file to work.